-At any time after channel estimation initiation is confirmed, the receiver may send the transmitter the outcome of channel estimation using the CE\ParamUpdate.ind message.
+At any time after channel estimation initiation request has been confirmed, the receiver may send the transmitter the outcome of channel estimation using the CE\ParamUpdate.req message.
+The transmitter shall confirm reception of the new parameters by replying with the CE\ParamUpdate.cnf message within 100 ms.

-Upon reception of CE\ParamUpdate.ind message, the transmitter shall incorporate the new channel estimation parameters (new BAT, etc.) as soon as possible.
+Upon reception of the CE\ParamUpdate.req message, the transmitter shall incorporate the new channel estimation parameters (new BAT, etc.) as soon as possible.

-If the transmitter does not receive any frame or message related to channel estimation in the duration of 200 ms after channel estimation confirmation, it may send the receiver a CE\ParamUpdateRequest.ind message to request to resend the result of channel estimation.
+If the transmitter does not receive a message that is related to channel estimation (i.e., CE\ProbeRequest.ind or CE\ParamUpdate.req), or does not receive a request for PROBE frame transmission via an ACK frame, within 200 ms after the channel estimation initiation request has been confirmed, it may send the receiver a CE\ParamUpdateRequest.ind message to request the receiver to resend the result of the specified channel estimation.